Learn the craft of formulating a sermon and Bible class lesson

 - Outlines

-- A. Extemporaneous outline sermons
+- Extemporaneous outline sermons

 Article Sermon:

 A "article sermon" is a sermon that is article based.
 This format is good for introverted, detailed oriented preachers.
 It is also a useful venue of pursuit when making Bible class lessons.
-A 20 minute sermon article on Word Doc (at wording level 10) is about 2 pages, front and back.
-A 40 minute plus Bible class (article type) lesson is 4 pages, front and back.
+A 20+ minute sermon article on Word Doc (at wording level 10) is about 2 pages, front and back.
+A 40+ minute Bible class (article type) lesson is 4 pages, front and back.
 If you have ever wrote an essay in college or a letter, or been given a school assignment to write on a topic or theme, then writing an article should be a familiar process.
-For sermon/Bible lesson articles, especially those that will be shared, (with the congregation or online, etc) I recommend using Grammarly, or some online tool to check your spelling and grammar.
+For sermon/Bible lesson articles, especially those that will be shared, (with the congregation or online, etc.) I recommend using Grammarly, or some online tool to check your spelling and grammar.

 When preaching, a person should not just read of the "article sermon," If he practices delivering the content at least three times, he'll be familiar with the material.
 The preacher who is familiar with the content, can use the "article sermon" as a reference and guide, to look at and read from.
 But still be interactive with the church.

-For spontaneous speakers, who are used to doing "sermon outlines," this article format maybe hard to do.
-But the experienced preacher should
+For spontaneous speakers, who are used to doing "sermon outlines," this article format may, be hard to do.
+But the experienced preacher should still try all formats, including this one.
+With time and practice, he will improve in "article sermons."

 _______________________________________________________________________________________________________________________________________________________________________________